Enzo Loiodice: Las Palmas

 On 18 August 2020, Loiodice switched teams and countries again, after agreeing to a three-year contract with Segunda División side UD Las Palmas.

 International career

 Loiodice was born in France and is of Italian descent.
 He is a youth international for France.
 Loiodice was named in the French squad for the FIFA U-20 World Cup in Poland.
-Despite being the youngest member of the squad he started for France in their opening two games against Saudi Arabia (2-0 win) and Panama (2-0 win).
+Despite being the youngest member of the squad he started for France in their opening two games against Saudi Arabia (2–0 win) and Panama (2–0 win).
 He was rested for the third game as France had already qualified.
-He returned to the starting eleven in the next round against USA as France lost narrowly 3–2.
+Loiodice returned to the starting eleven in the next round against the United States as France lost narrowly 3–2.